👩💻 kittyfarren.dev

 For the dock I followed the recommended layout (provided by the manufacturer) for the USB2422T-I/MJ chip I was using for the hub.
 This was used with the SIP32509DT-T1-GE3 power switch for the VBUS management.
 I used the recommendations provided in the BQ24073RGTR battery management IC for the battery management.

 For the earrings I followed the NRF52833 layout recommendations for bluetooth applications.
 I also used the LiPo Amigo Pro for the battery management on the earrings.
-I used the TI 2.4GHz premade antenna and followed their layout recommendations (no components too close to the antenna, matched impedance tracks to the antenna and nice uninterrupted ground plane next to the antenna).
-I used matched impedance tracks for the USB connections.
+I used the TI 2.4GHz pre-made antenna and followed their layout recommendations (no components placed too close to the antenna, matched impedance tracks to the antenna, nice uninterrupted ground plane next to the antenna) and matched impedance tracks for the USB connections.
 The size of the earring was controlled by the size of the battery.

 The pendant is very simple but has no official terminal connection (only holes) to minimise size.